electricbookworks/electric-book/_docs/images/svg-processing.md

 So, the Electric Book template includes a way for you to write Javascript functions that manipulate your SVGs for you during image processing.
 These functions run *after* SVGO optimisation.

 These functions are in scripts saved to book specific folders in `_tools/gulp/images/functions`.
 You can create one file and function per SVG image, or one file and function that applies to *all* SVGs images in a book.
+You can also have a function run only on the SVG for a particular output format (e.g. `print-pdf`),

 ### Single-image functions